burlachenkok/exploring-python3/python3-note.md

 * Amount of sent and received bytes via Communication Network
 * Stack Summary.
 That gives you the view of stacks.

 Process Monitor not only produce statistic but produces pretty detailed information about system calls devoted to Registry, Filesystem, Network, Creation of Threads inside your Python interpreter, and Load Dynamic Libraries.

-Process Monitor not only detect one of these event type, but also provide you with a calling stack at the moment of call, and arguments for a call (such as name of file in case of file activity) and export this information into Comma Separated Values (CSV) text file, that can be opened e.g. in Office tools such as Microsoft Excel.
+Also, Process Monitor not only detects one of these event types, but also provides you with a calling stack at the moment of the call, arguments for a call (such as the name of the file in case of file activity), and exports this information into Comma Separated Values (CSV) text file, that can be opened e.g. in Office tools such as Microsoft Excel.

-In addition to getting aggregated statistics about some events, the Tools->Count Occurrences can be obtained.
+In addition to getting aggregated statistics about some events, the *Tools->Count Occurrences* can be obtained.

 For example during launching this Python code in an interactive session:
 ```python